First measurement of $\eta$ production in neutrino interactions on argon with MicroBooNE

 Figure~\ref{fig:etamass} shows the distribution of $M_{\gamma\gamma}$ for $\eta$ candidates after applying the full event selection.
 The simulated prediction (stacked histogram in Fig.~\ref{fig:etamass}) shows a peak for the signal sample in the 450-550 MeV/$c^2$ bin consistent with the $\eta$ mass of 548 MeV/$c^2$.

 Systematic uncertainties for the measurement are assessed by studying the impact of model variations on the extracted cross section.
 The constrained uncertainty due to modeling of the neutrino flux, cross section model, and particle re-interactions in the detector leads to an uncertainty of 14.2\% for $1\pi^0$ and multi-$\pi^0$ events.
 This uncertainty to the cross section contributed by non-$\pi^0$ backgrounds is found to be 10.4\% and is left unconstrained.
 As detailed in Ref.~\cite{bib:uB_wiremod}, detector systematic uncertainties account for discrepancies between data and simulation in charge and light response.
 Detector modeling leads to a 17.7\% systematic uncertainty on the extracted cross section.
-Additional uncertainties on the extracted cross section are due to simulation sample statistics (7.6\%), uncertainty on the number of argon targets (1.0\%), POT exposure (2.0\%), and selection efficiency (2.0\%).
+Additional uncertainties on the extracted cross section are due to simulation sample statistics (7.6\%), uncertainty on the number of argon targets (1.0\%), POT exposure (2.0\%), and the impact of sample statistics on the selection efficiency (2.0\%).
 The total systematic uncertainty is calculated to be 26.3\%.
 The data statistical uncertainty is 25.6\%.
+While this analysis reports a cross section inclusive of CC and NC interactions, we highlight the differences in efficiency for these two channels and the magnitude of systematic uncertainties on their modeled ratio and efficiency.
+The efficiencies for CC and NC interactions are $14.3 \pm 2.8$\% and $8.9 \pm 0.4$\%, respectively, where uncertainties denote the uncertainty due to cross section model variations.
+The selection efficiency, including all systematic uncertainties, is $13.6 \pm 2.4$\%.
+Finally, the cross section modeling uncertainty on the predicted CC to NC ratio is 20\%.
+The impact of these uncertainties will be meaningful in future high statistics measurements.